 - Preference for hospital and ward type: Some patients may want to choose a particular doctor, and also may opt for a more comfortable ward.
 This affects costs of treatment.

 - Treatments needed: The earlier cancer is detected, the greater the possibility that less treatment is required, hence making treatment more affordable.

 There are various treatment options which the doctor may suggest to the patient.
 Here are some of the therapies which may be recommended, and their costs:

-Biopsy is a small tissue which is taken from the patient’s body for further examination to investigate the cancer.
+During a biopsy, a small tissue sample is taken from the patient’s body for further examination to investigate the cancer.
 The average cost of a biopsy for the most common types of cancers is S$1,044 in public and subsidised hospital wards and clinics.
 At private hospitals and clinics, you can expect to pay S$5,833 for a biopsy in private hospitals and clinics.
 Private hospital biopsies typically cost about two to five times more than subsidised public hospital biopsies.

-The average cost of surgery for five most common cancers range between S$2,810 in a public subsidised ward.
-In a private hospital, costs of surgery can go up to S$18,525 to S$32,663.
+The average cost of surgery for the five most common cancers ranges between S$2,810 in a public subsidised ward.
+In a private hospital, the costs of surgery can go up to S$18,525 to S$32,663.